bencode/LogseqX/README.md

-# logsequp
+# LogseqX

-use logseq as a programming language
+use LogseqX as a programming language